Updated: Jun 20

 We’re building the engine while the jet is in flight.

 Second, as my mother warned, this fight looks different in the new millennium.
 These waters are not fully charted.
-We have very few role models at the top with women making up only 5% of CEO positions in Fortune 500 companies.
-In fact, we’ll be losing three of our female CEOs in 2018, reducing the ratio to 4.4%, as HPE’s Meg Whitman, Avon’s Sheri McCoy, and Staples’ Shira Goodman have each announced that they are stepping down after the 3rd quarter.
-So, in terms of understanding how to lead successfully, we’re often building the engine while the jet is in flight.
+Although we've seen a slight increase over the past five years, women still have very few role models at the top with women making up only 8.2% of CEO positions in Fortune 500 companies as of December 2020.** So, in terms of understanding how to lead successfully, we’re often building the engine while the jet is in flight.
 We need to identify our role models, study their careers, and research their lives for clues and cues to our success.

-Joscelyn A. Davis is a 30-year veteran in leadership and organization development.
-She is the President and CEO of JADE Strategies, Inc., a U.S.-based management consulting firm with proven expertise in developing extraordinary leaders, high-functioning professional teams, and sustainable organizational change.
+JOSCELYN A. DAVIS is a 25-year veteran in leadership and organization development.
+She is the President and CEO of JADE STRATEGIES, INC., a U.S.-based management consulting firm with proven expertise in developing extraordinary leaders, high-functioning professional teams, and sustainable organizational change.